Kimathi-K101/Node-todo-api/README.md

 # Node-todo-api

+# About
 RESTful API to origanize your tasks.
 Manipulates pertinent data in MongoDB.
-Authentication and security is done through JWT Authentication.
+Security and authentication is required to access personal data (Todos).

 POST, GET, DELETE and PATCH endpoints to add, recieve, delete and edit tasks based on their content, completeion status and date, and attached user.